mropert/mropert.github.io/_posts/2018-02-02-pic_pie_sanitizers.md

 you won't be able to link shared libraries anymore.
 A more native setting would be required, that would set the right flags for each generator (CMake, Autotools...) and possibly some workaround in package recipes too.

-In my case, I "solved the issue" by enforcing `-fPIE` in my Conan profile, then patching the recipe of the final executable to add `-pie` by hand using `CMAKE_EXE_LINKER_FLAGS`.
+In my case, I "solved the issue" by enforcing `-fPIC` in my Conan profile, then patching the recipe of the final executable to add `-pie` by hand using `CMAKE_EXE_LINKER_FLAGS`.
 It wasn't pretty and would probably be hard to scale but it did the job.

 ### Performance and final words